lifedebugging/Lanchain/Documents & semantic search/Retriever/readme.md

 and I got the [output](output.txt) as final answer and that confirmed that RAG is working, The poem is fake, the LLM couldn't know it from training data and it retrieved and returned it correctly.

 Hence, `input`, `instruction`, `context` matters a lot in RAG.

+# Correction

+the pangrams were eventually retrieved correctly at k=20.
+The real lesson is that pangrams were a bad test case because the LLM already knows them from training data.
+The poem proved RAG was working because the LLM had no way to know it.